ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 ## Analytics

-The `amp-subscriptions` extension triggers the following analytics signals:
+The `amp-subscriptions` component triggers the following analytics signals:

 1. `subscriptions-started`